Generalized Clustering and Multi-Manifold Learning with Geometric Structure Preservation: Experiments

-The metrics ACC/NMI of different methods on various datasets are reported in Tab.~\ref{tab:2}.
-For those methods whose results are not reported or the experimental settings are not clear on some datasets, we run the released code using the provided hyperparameters with \textit{the same random seeds and initialization} and label them with (*).
+\textbf{Quantitative Comparison.} The metrics ACC/NMI of different methods are reported in Tab.~\ref{tab:1}.
+For those methods whose results are not reported or experimental settings are not clear, we run the released code with the same provided hyperparameters and mark them with (*).
+Moreover, we mark those methods that are only applicable to 2-D image data as (-) on the \emph{vector} dataset.
 While ASPC-DA achieves the best performance on three datasets (MNIST-test, MNIST-full, and USPS), its performance gains do not come directly from clustering, but from sophisticated modules such as data augmentation and self-paced learning.
 Once these modules are removed, there is large performance degradation.
 For example, with Data Augmentation (DA) removed, ASPC achieves less competitive performance, e.g., an accuracy of 0.931 (\textit{vs} 0.988) on MNIST-full, 0.813 (\textit{vs} 0.973) on MNIST-test and 0.768 (\textit{vs} 0.982) on USPS.
-Since ASPC-DA is based on the MLP architecture, its image-based data augmentation cannot be applied directly to vector data, which explains why ASPC has no performance advantage on the vector-based REUTERS-10K and HAR datasets (even compared to DEC and IDEC).
+Since ASPC-DA is based on the MLP architecture, its image-based augmentation cannot be applied directly to vector data, which explains why ASPC has no performance advantage (even compared to DEC and IDEC) on the vector datasets, such as REUTERS-10K and HAR datasets.

-In a fairer comparison (without considering ASPC-DA), we find that DCRL outperforms $K$-Means and SC-Ncut by a significant margin and surpasses the other seven competing DNN-based algorithms on all datasets except MNIST-test.
-Even with the MNIST-test dataset, we still rank second, outperforming the third by 1.1\%.
-In particular, we obtained the best performance on the Fashion-MNIST and HAR dataset, and more notably, our clustering accuracy exceeds the current SOTA method by 5.1\% and 4.9\%, respectively.
+In a fair comparison (without considering ASPC-DA and marking its results in Tab.~\ref{tab:1} as {gray} color), we find that GCML outperforms $K$-Means, GNN, and SC-Ncut by a significant margin and surpasses the other nine compared DNN-based algorithms on all datasets except MNIST-test.
+Nevertheless, even with the MNIST-test dataset, GCML still ranks second, outperforming the third by 0.9\%.
+In particular, we obtain the best performance on the Fashion-MNIST, REUTERS-10K, and HAR datasets, and more notably, our clustering accuracy exceeds the current SOTA method by 3.9\%, 4.1\%, and 3.8\%, respectively.